10. Introducing Data Frames

 For numpy vectors, we had four different indexing schemes:

-slice, integer vector, and logical vector.
+a slice, an integer vector, and a logical vector.

 Series

-objects are additionally labelled, therefore
+objects are additionally labelled.
+Therefore,

-the contents of the .index
+they can also be accessed through the contents of the index

 slot.

 10.4.1.
-Do Not Use [...]
+Do not use [...]

 Applying the index operator,